ClickCease

 Upon completion, any outstanding debt will be written off.
 12 months later, the IVA will no longer appear on your credit file.

-An IVA involves you paying back part of your debts over a set period of time – this is a legally binding contract.
+An IVA typically involves you paying back part of your debts over a set period of time – this is a legally binding contract.

 Bankruptcy is a court order.
 It ends your liability for debts but can mean that your assets are sold in order to pay the creditors back.